The DeanBeat: Our 360-degree view of the metaverse ecosystem

 Living in science fiction

 I don’t want to suggest that this is too hard a problem for society to solve, or that we have no hope of creating an ambitious metaverse.
-As Nvidia CEO Jensen Huang, who is also a hardcore engineer, said in an interview with me that “we’re living in science fiction now.”
-He believes the metaverse will come about soon because we have made so much progress in other technologies such as graphics and AI.
+As Nvidia CEO Jensen Huang said in an interview with me that “we’re living in science fiction now.”
+A passionate engineer, he believes the metaverse will come about soon because we have made so much progress in other technologies such as graphics and AI.

-Remember how we used to talk about AI as a fantasy.
+Remember how we used to talk about AI as a fantasy?
 Then, around eight years ago, it started working better with the advent of deep learning neural networks.
 Now we have 7,000 AI startups around the world that have raised billions of dollars.
 76% of enterprises are now prioritizing AI in their 2021 IT budgets.
-Now technologies such as Open AI’s GPT-3 technology could enable some really smart AI characters, which means we could populate the metaverse with non-player characters, or NPCs, who are so intelligent we could talk to them for hours and never figure out that they are not really human beings.
+Now technologies such as Open AI’s GPT-3 could enable some really smart AI characters, which means we could populate the metaverse with non-player characters, or NPCs, who are so intelligent we could talk to them for hours and never figure out that they are not really human beings.
 With Huang’s chips driving these advances, we’re on a path of accelerated innovation, and the advances in AI will help advance the creation of other inventions, such as the metaverse.
 It’s a snowball effect.

-If, as Raph Koster, cofounder of Playable Worlds, says, “the metaverse is inevitable,” then we should think about some of the downsides.
+If, as Playable Worlds cofounder Raph Koster says, “the metaverse is inevitable,” then we should think about some of the downsides.

 We also have to think about the consequences of the metaverse.
 It would be wonderful if it became our digital Disneyland.
-But if it succeeds in creating artificial companions for all of us, we might lose interest in the real world and it might because the most addictive drug ever made.
+But if it succeeds in creating artificial companions for all of us, we might lose interest in the real world and it might become the most addictive drug ever made.
 These are all problems that we have precedent for, as the science fiction writers like Neal Stephenson, William Gibson, and Ernest Cline have all taught us with their dystopian visions of the metaverse.

 It would be a shame to create paradise and leave out a lot of people.
-That’s why Stanley Pierre-Louis, CEO of the Entertainment Software Association, reminded us that we should make the worlds diverse from the get-go while using the most diverse creative teams we can find.
+That’s why Stanley Pierre-Louis, the CEO of the Entertainment Software Association, reminded us that we should make the worlds diverse from the get-go while using the most diverse creative teams we can find.
 Otherwise, the metaverse creators could shoot themselves in the feet, creating an elitist colony instead of something that is accessible to everyone in the world with a smartphone.
 It is critical we get the metaverse right from the start, Pierre-Louis said, echoing Sweeney’s words even though they were both talking about different things.

 Our NPCs, ourselves